Canop/crev/cargo-crev/src/doc/getting_started.md

 Error: User config not-initialized.
 Use `crev new id` to generate CrevID.
 ```

 Oops.
 That's right.
-You can't sign an *proof* until you have your own identity.
+You can't sign a *proof* until you have your own identity.

 ## Creating a `CrevID`